CoreyGumbs/PySqware_HTTP/README.md

 When using the **POST/PUT** methods, certain Square API endpoints may require the User's ID.
 You can either hard code (not recommended) or assign/pass the ID to a variable and string it with the endpoint path.

-There is a method in the Sq_Customer class that helps retrieve customer data without hardcoding it.
+There is a method in the Sq_Customer class that helps retrieve customer data without hardcoding it and also has examples on how this is implemented.

 ```python